 Community Transit's Transit Development Plan (TDP) 2014-19 (PDF) forecasts increased sales tax revenue for the service district, creating financial capacity to add new transit service.
 Depending on the rate of tax growth, the agency may be able to add 20 percent new service over the next six years.

 However, these service increases do not keep pace with the demand for transit in Snohomish County.
 When combined with service increases that were made in 2013 thanks to grant funding, the service increases forecast in the draft TDP total less than half the service hours that were cut in 2010 and 2012 due to the recession.
 In order to return to pre-recession service levels, and to satisfy demand for transit in the future, new funding is needed.

 Highlights of the TDP 2014– 2019 include:

 Community Transit's six-year Transit Development Plan is updated annually.
 Updates provide a refreshed six-year forecast of agency financials, service levels and capital projects.
-The Draft 2014-19 TDP was presented to the Community Transit Board of Directors on March 6 and is available for public comment through April 10.
+The 2014-19 TDP wasapproved by the Community Transit Board of Directors on May 1, 2014.

 The 20-Year Long Range Planning Project builds on the corridor vision described in the agency's Six-Year Transit Development Plan as it was adopted by Community Transit’s Board of Directors in 2010 and updated annually since then.
 That plan identified a series of possible transit emphasis corridors that will serve as the backbone of Community Transit’s future route network (see map).